Eric-Guo/wechat/README.md

 There is official [weui](https://github.com/weui/weui), which corresponding Rails gems called [weui-rails](https://github.com/Eric-Guo/weui-rails) available, if you prefer following the same UI design as wechat.

+For web page only wechat application, using `wechat_api`, which only contain web feature compare with traditional message type `wechat_responder`.

 There is a more complete [wechat-starter](https://github.com/goofansu/wechat-starter) demo available, even include the payment SDK feature.

 ## Installation